tmenguy/ha-solcast-solar/README.md

 * Interpolated forecast 0/30/60 fix #101 by @autoSteve
 * Ensure config directory is always relative to install location #98 by @autoSteve
 * Add state_class to `power_now_30m` and `power_now_1hr` to match `power_now` by @autoSteve (will remove LTS, but LTS is not useful for these sensors)
-* Utilise daily splines of momentatry and reducing forecast values by @autoSteve
+* Utilise daily splines of momentary and reducing forecast values by @autoSteve

 Full Changelog: https://github.com/BJReplay/ha-solcast-solar/compare/v4.0.40...v4.0.41